vadim-za/zt4i-libs/cc/doc/lists.md

 ## Insertion

 For the sake of example simplicity, the nodes are allocated on stack in the form of local variables.
-Typically, the former would be rather dynamically allocated (by hand).
+In a more realistic example, the nodes would be rather dynamically allocated by hand.
+(In an even more realistic example, since we're focusing on intrusive containers, the nodes could be preallocated in advance).
 ```
     // Below we assume that Node is declared with default
     // initializers for all fields, including the hook!